 In addition, there is a Board Executive Committee that consists of the seven Elected Officers of the Organization, the immediate Past Chair of the Organization, the Vice Chairs of each Section's Governing Board, and At-Large Directors selected from the Full Board.

-There are four Section Governing Boards organized by industrial sector and policy interest.
-They are: (1) the Emerging Companies Section (ECS) Governing Board, (2) the Food & Agriculture (F&A) Section Governing Board, (3) the Health Section Governing Board, and (4) the Industrial & Environmental (I&E) Section Governing Board.
-BIO’s four Section Governing Boards are comprised of thought leaders who bring their expertise to bear on major issues affecting their specific area of the biotechnology industry.
+There are three Section Governing Boards organized by industrial sector and policy interest.
+They are: (1) the Emerging Companies Section (ECS) Governing Board, (2) the Agriculture & Environment (A&E) Section Governing Board, and (3) the Health Section Governing Board.
+BIO’s three Section Governing Boards are comprised of thought leaders who bring their expertise to bear on major issues affecting their specific area of the biotechnology industry.

 From time to time, each Section Governing Board may consider candidates to fill vacancies in accordance with BIO’s Bylaws and their own processes and criteria.
 In general, BIO Board candidates should be the CEO or Chairman of the Board of a research and development (R&D) focused biotechnology company, but certain Governing Boards have alternative criteria, especially for larger companies.
 To be considered for a BIO Board seat, a candidate typically has this type of affiliation with a BIO member company.
 If your organization is not a BIO member, click here to learn more about membership.